bokeh/jupyter_bokeh/README.md

 # jupyterlab_bokeh

-A JupyterLab extension for rendering Bokeh content
+A JupyterLab extension for rendering Bokeh content.

 ## Prerequisites